Margo Guryan: Early life

 Margo Guryan grew up in New York City in the neighborhood of Far Rockaway, Queens.
 Her parents met at Cornell University, where her mother majored in piano, and her father, also a keen pianist, in liberal arts.
+They were both of Russian-Jewish descent.
 Guryan wrote poems from an early age, and moved on to writing songs soon after being introduced to the piano in childhood.
 Initially interested in the popular music of the time, as well as the classical music she was studying, Guryan became interested in jazz at college.
-She studied classical and jazz piano at Boston University, idolizing musicians such as Max Roach and Bill Evans, and switched from piano to composition in her sophomore year in order to avoid performing.
+She studied classical and jazz piano at Boston University, idolizing musicians such as Max Roach and Bill Evans, and switched from piano to composition in her second year to avoid performing.

 While still in high school, Guryan was sent to Frank Loesser's Frank Music, whose Herb Eiseman sent her on to Atlantic Records, where she performed her songs for Jerry Wexler and Ahmet Ertegun, who signed her up to song contracts, and had a demo session with Tom Dowd.
 She was signed by Atlantic, initially as a performer, but her initial attempts at recording were not successful, due in part to her inexperience and in part to a range break in her voice (as Guryan stated, "I couldn't damn sing!").
 The label instead retained her as a writer.

 Jazz singer Chris Connor recorded her song "Moon Ride" in 1958, while Guryan was still at university, and in 1962, Ms. Connor had recorded "Lonely Woman" with Guryan's lyrics.
 Another early recording of her work was by Harry Belafonte, who recorded "I'm On My Way to Saturday" for The Many Moods of Belafonte (1962).
 She attended the Lenox School of Jazz in 1959, where she met and worked with Ornette Coleman and Don Cherry, and was taught by Bill Evans, Max Roach, Milt Jackson, Jim Hall, John Lewis and Gunther Schuller, among others.
+She was one of two women admitted to the program that year.
 Following this, Lewis and Schuller signed her to MJQ Music.
 She was primarily a jazz musician in this period, married to jazz trombonist and pianist Bob Brookmeyer and writing lyrics for jazz pieces by composers including John Lewis, Ornette Coleman and Arif Mardin.
 Songs of this period, with her lyrics, were recorded by Chris Connor, Freda Payne, Nancy Harrow and Alice Babs, among others.